10 College Degrees For People with Green Thumbs

 Forestry

 Forestry is an essential service for improving, managing, and conserving forests.
-Natural disasters, land-use conversion and development, and catastrophic wildfire threaten forested landscapes.
+Natural disasters, land-use conversion and development, and catastrophic wildfires threaten forested landscapes.
 A degree in forestry entails learning about soil health, hydrology, ecosystem management, agriculture, wildlife conservation, and the timber supply chain.

 Although it is not as well-known as some other science-based fields, such as plant sciences, environmental engineering, or horticulture, an undergraduate degree in forestry is not only an intellectually challenging pursuit, but it also provides a variety of career paths and specializations.